 External credit assessment institution source (ECAIs)

 External credit assessment institutions (ECAIs) are credit rating agencies whose ratings are considered suitable by the Eurosystem for the specific purpose of its monetary policy operations.
 They must comply with the general acceptance criteria for ECAIs.
 The Eurosystem also accepts credit rating agencies as rating tool providers, subject to specific acceptance criteria.

 General acceptance criteria for ECAIs

-- ECAIs must be registered or certified by the European Securities and Markets Authority.
+- ECAIs must be registered by the European Securities and Markets Authority.